walkingriver/walkingriver.github.io/_posts/2019-11-11-ng-deploy-azure.md

 Most of what I did above would only be suitable for an individual developer.
 The documentation describes how to integrate deployment into a CICD pipeline, but that will have to wait for another batch of free time.

+# For More Information

+If you are interested in learning more about Progressive Web Applications with Amazon, please consider taking a look at [one of my books or courses on the subject](https://walkingriver.gumroad.com).